swunoo/ConwayGameOfLife-Renderer/README.md

     <li>There is no mechanism for recording the patterns yet.</li>
     <h3>The Project</h3>
     <li>I wrote this while learning TypeScript and React.</li>
-    <li>It was written in a day, on 2022 Dec 28, and the total development time is around 10 hours.</li>
+    <li>It was written in a day, with around 10 hours of development time.</li>
     <li>Code refactoring and documentation are yet to be done.</li>
     <li>Please feel free to <a href="github.com/swunoo/ConwayGameOfLife-Renderer">view current code</a>.
 Thank you.</li>
 </ul>